onuralg/DataGeneratorDraft/README.md

 # DataGeneratorDraft
-Keras DataGenerator draft used for different tasks
+A draft code for Keras DataGenerator usage

+We have to keep in mind that in some cases, even the most state-of-the-art configuration won't have enough memory space to process the data the way we used to do it.
+That is the reason why we need to find other ways to do that task efficiently.
+In this blog post, we are going to show you how to generate the dataset at hand in real time while feeding it right away to your deep learning model.

+There might be three possible situations you encounter for reading data for your deep learning task specifically in Keras:

-- If your RAM is big enough for your problem, this kind of code block might solve your data read problem:
+- If your RAM is big enough for your problem, this kind of code block might solve your data reading problem:
     - X, y = np.load('some_training_set_with_labels.npy')  # Load entire dataset

-- If your RAM is not big enough and you are doing simple classification (binary or multi-label classification), you can use ImageDataGenerator of Keras library directly.
+- If your RAM is not big enough and you are doing a simple classification task (binary or multi-label classification), you can use ImageDataGenerator of Keras library directly.
     - https://keras.io/preprocessing/image/
     - “.flow_from_directory(directory)” might help for reading images and their labels from directory and subdirectories.Subdirectories are used as labels.